MirkoLouis/Meerko-s-Anime-Tracker/README.md

 The application follows a modern client-server architecture, with a clear separation between the backend and frontend.

 ### Backend (API & Database)
-1.  **Database:** A MySQL database stores all the application data, including user information, anime details, and watchlist entries.
+1.  **Database:** A MySQL database stores all the application data, including user information, anime details, watchlist entries, and comments.
 2.  **Node.js/Express Server:** The backend is built with Node.js and the Express framework.
 It acts as a RESTful API server.
 3.  **API Endpoints:** The server exposes various API endpoints to handle user authentication, anime data retrieval, and watchlist management.
     -   `/auth` endpoints handle user registration, login, and logout.